-Many patients have already tried Orthotics for Plantar Fasciitis by the time they arrive at our clinic, but the shape of the device or the material that the orthotics have been made from are not ideal.
+Many patients have already tried inserts for plantar fasciitis by the time they arrive at our clinic, but the shape of the device or the material that the orthotics have been made from is not ideal.
 Some patients have even tried several pairs from different practitioners.

 It is unlikely that patients will respond well to Orthotics for Plantar Fasciitis if they have been purchased from a shop.
 Generic devices can push in the wrong places and can sometimes cause more problems and can create more pain.

 Orthotics for Plantar Fasciitis need to be the perfect shape in order to support the fascia and provide comfort.
-This can be achieved by the Podiatrist taking a very accurate foot mould.
-At Sydney Heel Pain Clinic the Podiatrists use the most up to date technology – a 3D digital foot scanner, accurate to 0.1mm.
-Other techniques, which are much older, include plaster of paris casts and foot foam boxes.
+This can be achieved by the Podiatrist taking a very accurate foot mold.
+At Sydney Heel Pain Clinic the Podiatrists use the most up-to-date technology – a 3D digital foot scanner, accurate to 0.1mm.
+Other techniques, which are much older, include plaster of Paris casts and foot foam boxes.
 These are no longer used at Sydney Heel Pain Clinic.